highcohesion/hello-world/README.md

 # hello-world
 first tutorial
 This is test text that I added Thu 17 Dec 2020.
-I am going throught the tutorial.
+I am going through the tutorial.
 Here is another line.